 Avoid Last-Minute Packing

 Instead, bring the moving boxes into your home early and pack gradually.
-If your pet tends to eat or destroy packing materials like plastic wrap, packing peanuts, or cardboard, keep them off the floor.
-Keep your pets’ things in a familiar room and pack them last so it has a safe retreat and plenty of time to adjust to the changes.
+If your pet tends to eat or destroy packing materials, such as plastic wrap, packing peanuts, or cardboard, keep them off the floor.
+Keep your pets’ belongings in a familiar room and pack them last, so they have a safe retreat and plenty of time to adjust to the changes.

 Acclimate Pets to a Crate

 In most cases, your pet must be confined to a crate for their safety during the move.
-Purchase an appropriately sized USDA-approved crate a few weeks before moving day and get your pet acclimated.
+Purchase a USDA-approved crate that is appropriately sized a few weeks before moving day, and use it to help your pet acclimate.

 Start by placing its food inside the open crate, then transition your pet to eating inside the crate with the door closed.
 Carry your pet inside the crate around the house or go on a few practice drives so it gets used to the motion.
-After each training session, provide a treat or playtime so your pet develops a positive association with its crate.
+After each training session, provide a treat or playtime to help your pet develop a positive association with its crate.

 Moving Day With Pets

-Amidst the chaos of moving day, it’s important to keep your pet’s safety and comfort top of mind.
+Amidst the chaos of moving day, it’s essential to prioritize your pet’s safety and comfort.
 Follow these tips to make the moving experience as stress-free as possible.

 Confine Pets to a Safe Place